artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/README.md

 **To complete between June 23 and 26:**

+2. Review of the memory hierarchy:

+   * Look at Chapter 8 (Memory Systems) of the H&H book.
+   * You can also practice on the exercises proposed in the following link, using the Ripes simulator: [ExamplesAndExercises_RipesCache](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab3).

+9. Then view the same video, from time 24:18 to the end, this video [PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=1458) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://youtu.be/DXB7jl1iGq8?si=GODI7vlY9WCXIMny&t=1458), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://youtu.be/d5-0sNLW7wg?si=6P5wM8ruumOQuSnD&t=1458) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).
+The video describes how to run the CoreMark benchmark on the RVfpga SoC.

 8. View, from time 6:29 to time 24:18, this video [PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=388) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://youtu.be/DXB7jl1iGq8?si=GODI7vlY9WCXIMny&t=388), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://youtu.be/d5-0sNLW7wg?si=6P5wM8ruumOQuSnD&t=388) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).
 The video describes how to extend the VeeR EH1 processor with new instructions and how we can improve its peformance using them.

-9. Then view the same video, from time 24:18 to the end, this video [PerformanceBenchmarkingVideo](https://youtu.be/GqaDEW3W4X0?si=yf1rObPveS-RB-We&t=1458) (the video is in Spanish, but you can watch an AI-translated-to-English version of the video here: [PerformanceBenchmarkingEnglishVideo](https://youtu.be/DXB7jl1iGq8?si=GODI7vlY9WCXIMny&t=1458), you can watch an AI-translated-to-Chinese version of the video here: [PerformanceBenchmarkingChineseVideo](https://youtu.be/d5-0sNLW7wg?si=6P5wM8ruumOQuSnD&t=1458) or you can enable the subtitles in the video in Spanish) (you can download the [slides](https://drive.google.com/file/d/146nEyUkGkXn85cS15EiUM7R0Bv1nKyoT/view?usp=sharing)).
-The video describes how to run the CoreMark benchmark on the RVfpga SoC.

 10. Update the C compiler using the following instructions: [CompilerUpdate](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture/Lab4#exercise-4).